Beventar/WoolHUD/readme.md

 </div>

 # Overview
-This HUD is a replica of Woolen's HUD, as seen from his videos on YouTube, created using #base for elements from older versions and customizations.
+This HUD is a replica of Woolen's HUD, as seen from his videos on YouTube, created using #base for elements from older versions and my customizations.
 By default the newest version of the HUD is used, except for some ugly and annoying elements.
 Elements from the older versions can be found in the "#alternatives" folder.
 Just move the folders to the #enabled folder.

 #customizations are not faithful to Woolen's original HUD, past or current versions, but there are some useful customizations in case you want them.